Updates & Guidance

 2. Tracing close contacts

 Close contacts will now be identified via NHS Test and Trace.
 Education settings are no longer expected to undertake contact tracing.
+However, we will inform you if there is a positive case in your child’s class.

 3. Face coverings